ekant1999/coding-problem/README.md

 **Problem 2**

-Write a C function to return minimum and maximum in an array.
+Write a program to return minimum and maximum in an array.
 Your program should make the minimum number of comparisons.

 Solution-1 Linear version
 [Solution-1.cpp](https://github.com/ekant1999/coding-problem/blob/main/MinMaxElementOfArrayUsingLinearserach.cpp)